-Info: Available in Two Strengths; with one coming in Two Sizes
+Info: Available in Three Strengths; with one coming in Two Sizes

 Manuka Honey from New Zealand has high concentrations of methylglyoxal, a unique naturally occurring antibacterial agent not found in any other honey (including many types billed as manuka).
 Research has shown methylglyoxal is effective against most forms of bacteria, including the very resistant Helicobacter pylori (the bacteria which causes most stomach ulcers) and Staphylococcus aureus.
 In addition to stomach ulcers and gastritis, its healing properties are also very effective in treating many challenging infections, acute conditions and chronic wounds.